Hammad4122/Data-Visualization-Projects/Structured_Airport_Operations_Analysis/README.md

 - **Visualizations**:
   - Bar charts for flight status and baggage handling.
   - Line charts for passenger trends and fuel consumption.
-  - Boxplots & scatterplots for deeper insights.
+  - scatterplots for deeper insights.

 ---